tldr-pages/tldr/pages/common/pamslice.md

 `pamslice -row {{n}} -plane {{m}} {{path/to/image.pam}}`

-- Produce ouput in a format suitable for input to an `xmgr` for visualisation:
+- Produce output in a format suitable for input to an `xmgr` for visualisation:

 `pamslice -row {{n}} -xmgr {{path/to/image.pam}}`